MyersResearchGroup/UCF2SBOL/README.md

 3. **Run the Program**:
 - To run the program with a sample configuration: Click the **Run** button in IntelliJ to execute the program with your specified command-line arguments.

+## Commandline usage:
+To Run the program from the commandline interface using the following commandline:
+  /path/to/your/jdk/bin/java -Dfile.encoding=UTF-8 -Dsun.stdout.encoding=UTF-8 -Dsun.stderr.encoding=UTF-8 -classpath /path/to/your/classes:/path/to/your/json-simple-1.1.1.jar:/path/to/your/libSBOLj-2.4.0-withDependencies.jar UCF2SBOL.UCF2SBOL.Cello2SBOL <Add-here-commandline-arguments-from-above-examples>

+## Explanation of the UCF2SBOL commandline:
+ /path/to/your/jdk/bin/java: Path to your JDK bin folder /path/to/your/classes:    Path to the compiled classes folder.
+ /path/to/your/json-simple-1.1.1.jar: Path to the json-simple JAR file.
+ /path/to/your/libSBOLj-2.4.0-withDependencies.jar: Path to the libSBOLj JAR file with dependencies.
+ <Add-here-commandline-arguments-from-above-examples> : Commandline arguments listed in the examples above and explained in the overview below.

 ### Command-Line Arguments Overview

 1. **login email** - Email for SynBioHub login.